zhulietailieva/Programming-Fundamentals/README.md

 # Programming-Fundamentals
-A repository containing the solutions I have made as practice for the SoftUni Fundamentals Module.
+This repository contains the solutions I have made as practice for the SoftUni Fundamentals Module.